Canon EOS R6 Mark II at a glance:

 Click on any sample image to see a full resolution version

-You can pre-select the subject type you’re expecting to shoot via the Q Menu, with the available options of humans, animals, and vehicles being refreshingly straightforward compared to the over-complicated setup menus used by some other brands (we’re looking at you again, Sony).
-But you can also leave the camera to detect automatically what it’s looking at, which is useful in situations when you might be switching rapidly between different kinds of subjects.
+You can pre-select the subject type you’re expecting to shoot via the Q Menu, with the available options of humans, animals, and vehicles being refreshingly straightforward compared to the over-complicated setup menus used by some other brands (looking at you again, Sony).
+But you can also leave the camera to detect automatically what it’s looking at, which is useful in situations of switching rapidly between different kinds of subjects.
 It’s also possible to set a function button to cycle through the various options (again, using the movie record button could be an option here).

 Auto subject selection isn’t foolproof, either.
 For example, when I was photographing birds perched in trees, it decided more than once to outline and concentrate on branches instead (it’s not obvious what kind of subject the camera thought it was focusing on).
 But despite these occasional flaws, the autofocus is still far beyond that offered by any DSLR, making it easier than ever to get sharp images of moving subjects.
 However, the EOS R6 Mark II is, understandably, not quite a mini EOS R3.